-Once operational, all coal movements from site will be via the railway – no road lorries will be used at all – and a conveyor buried below ground level will be used to transport all coal from the mine to the train loader to minimise impact.
+Once fully operational, all coal movements from site will be via the Cumbrian Coast railway and a conveyor buried below ground level will be used to transport the coal from the mine site to the train loader site to minimise impact.

-All coal will be brought to the process plant via a conveyor in one of the mine drifts and then, once processed, transported to the railway loading facility (RLF) in the Pow Beck Valley, near Mirehouse, via an underground conveyor buried in a concrete box culvert which will mitigate any visual, noise or dust issues between the mine site and RLF, in recognition of the sensitivity of the area.
+The coal will be brought to the process plant via a conveyor in one of the mine drifts and then, once processed, transported to the railway loading facility (RLF) in the Pow Beck Valley, near Mirehouse, via an underground conveyor buried in a concrete box culvert which will mitigate any visual, noise or dust issues between the mine site and RLF, in recognition of the sensitivity of the area.

 The design of the RLF has been extensively reviewed to take into consideration the impacts upon the landscape and views.
-With this in mind, it has been designed to resemble a timber clad farm building so that its character matches the surrounding area.
+With this in consideration, it has been designed to resemble a timber clad farm building so that its character matches the surrounding area.

-All coal will be delivered by rail to Redcar Bulk Terminal, located in North Yorkshire, on the east coast of England, which forms part of the steelworks in Teesside.
-Many questions have been asked of the railway line capacity and its fitness for purpose – we are working closely with Network Rail and local schemes to ensure the WCM train movements fit into the existing requirements of the line, and it is upgraded and maintained as needed.
+Once loaded into wagons, the coal will be delivered by rail to Redcar Bulk Terminal, located in North Yorkshire, on the east coast of England.
+Many questions have been asked of the railway line capacity and its fitness for purpose – WCM are working closely with Network Rail and local schemes to ensure the WCM train movements fit into the existing requirements of the line, and it is upgraded and maintained as needed.